byronwall/excel-vba-book/book/00.5 basics of VBA/00 overview.md

 section on VBA topics should include:

 * basics of variables
     * common variable types
     * difference between value and reference types
 * basics of control structure
     * if
     * select case
     * for loop
     * foreach loop
     * do/while loops
     * goto
 * error handling
 * Subs and Functions

-most of this seciton is going to be boilerplate explanation of these things
+most of this section is going to be boilerplate explanation of these things

 consider how to improve on that to avoid saying the same stuff as everyon else (or just power through it to get it on paper)

-later on, there should be an advaned VBA section to handle:
+later on, there should be an advanced VBA section to handle:

 * classes
 * events